jasonwhite/button/README.md

 worth the cost of translation.
 Instead, it would be preferable to use these legacy build descriptions with a new build system.

-Brilliant Build is designed such that it can simultaneously solve all of these problems.
+Button is designed such that it can simultaneously solve all of these problems.
 Read on to find out how.

 ## Features